NuScale Power: History

-NuScale was founded based on research conducted by a team of nuclear scientists at Oregon State University (OSU) and the Idaho National Laboratory (INL) and funded by the United States Department of Energy (DOE) beginning in 2000.
-OSU researchers, headed by José N. Reyes Jr., are credited with inventing the first commercial small modular reactor (SMR) in 2007, which NuScale Power used to develop its prototype.
+NuScale was founded based on research conducted by a team of nuclear scientists at Oregon State University (OSU) and funded by the United States Department of Energy (DOE) beginning in 2000.
+Full-scale prototype testing was performed at the Idaho National Laboratory (INL) OSU researchers, headed by José N. Reyes Jr. developed a prototype SMR in 2007, which NuScale Power used to develop its first NRC approved power module.
 Much of the research was performed at OSU's Multi-Application Small Light Water Reactor (MASLWR) test facility starting in 2007, with full-scale prototype testing performed in Idaho at the INL in 2013.
 DOE funded the research from 2000 to 2003.

 The same year Oregon State University constructed its one-third-scale reactor test facility (MASLWR), the university founded NuScale Power.
 Joint research between OSU and NuScale soon followed.
 As compensation for past research, OSU offered researchers opportunities to exchange patents for an equity stake in the new company.
 NuScale's first round in funding came in January 2008.
 The next month it began seeking certification with the NRC.

 By 2011, NuScale had raised $35 million and had 100 employees in Tigard; Richland, Washington; and Corvallis, Oregon.
-NuScale was the first to submit small reactor plans to the NRC and the first to gain approval.
+NuScale was the first to submit SMR plans to the NRC and the first to gain approval.
 It was evaluated by a consortium of utility companies called Energy Northwest.